SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/follow-up-assign.md

 1. Click **OK** and **Save**.

 The selected person is now the owner of the follow-up.
-It appears in the **Invitations** dialog in SuperOffice for the other person, and they will see the follow-up in their diary and activities list.
+They [receive a notification][3] and see the follow-up in their diary and activities list.

 ## Re-assign

-If the other person declines the invitation, it appears as declined in your own **Invitations** dialog.
+If the other person declines the invitation, you get an **Invitation declined** notification.

+1. Click **Got it** to acknowledge.
+You are now the owner.

-1. Click the **Reassign** button to assign the follow-up to someone else.
+2. Optionally, repeat the steps to re-assign the follow-up to someone else.

-2. The **Assign to** dialog appears, allowing you to select another person to delegate the task to.

-3. The follow-up is now displayed with the status **Assigned** in the **Invitations** dialog.

 <!-- Referenced links -->
 [1]: create-follow-up.md
 [2]: create-follow-up.md#associate
+[3]: invitation/accept-decline.md

 <!-- Referenced images -->
 [img1]: ../../../media/icons/btn-menu.png